xcsf-dev/xcsf/python/README.md

 Related Literature:

-* L. Bull (2002).
-"On using constructivism in neural classifier systems". https://doi.org/10.1007/3-540-45712-7_54
+* L. Bull (2002) "On using constructivism in neural classifier systems" https://doi.org/10.1007/3-540-45712-7_54

 *******************************************************************************